DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world6.md

 "Time to end it, Vanessa."

-Kay caught the Code Holder, that Rinne threw towards him.
+Kai caught the Code Holder, that Rinne threw towards him.
 In front of this beautiful shining sword, Vanessa, who lost her balance, softened her tone and said:

 "...This is my loss.
 I give you my <ruby>domain<rt>Urza</rt></ruby>."